The Unicorn Tapestries

-Themes

-One theory is that the tapestries show pagan and Christian symbolism.
-The pagan themes emphasise the medieval lore of beguiled lovers, whereas Christian writings interpret the unicorn and its death as the Passion of Christ.
-The unicorn has long been identified by Christian writers as a symbol of Christ, conscripting the traditionally pagan symbolism of the unicorn.
-The original pagan myths about The Hunt of the Unicorn refer to an animal with a single horn that can only be tamed by a virgin; Christian scholars translated this into an allegory for Christ's relationship with the Virgin Mary.

-In the Gothic tapestry, the makers considered biblical events as historical, and linked the biblical and secular narratives in the tapestry weaving.
-Medieval art illustrated moral principles, and the tapestries used narrative allegories to illustrate these morals.
-The secular unicorn hunt was not simply Christian art, but also an allegorical representation of the Annunciation.

-Acknowledging Rorimer's speculation that the tapestries were commissioned to celebrate a marriage, Freeman noted that medieval poets connected the taming of the unicorn to the devotion and subjugation of love.
-The taming of the unicorn symbolises the secular lover or mate who was enchained by a virgin and entrapped in the fence (in the tapestry The Unicorn in Captivity).
-In addition, the author pointed out that the concept of an overlapping God of Heaven and God of love was accepted in the late Middle Ages.

-The making of the tapestries
+History

+Construction

 Questions about the original workmanship of the tapestries remain unanswered.
-The design of the tapestries is rich in figurative elements similar to those found in oil painting.
-Apparently influenced by the French style, the elements in the tapestries reflect the woodcuts and metalcuts made in Paris in the late fifteenth century.
+The design of the tapestries is rich in figurative elements, similar to those found in oil painting.
+They appear to be influenced by the French style, as the elements in the tapestries reflect the style of woodcuts and metalcuts made in Paris in the late fifteenth century.

 The garden backgrounds of the tapestries are rich in floral imagery, featuring the "millefleurs" background style of a variety of small botanic elements.
 Invented by the weavers of the Gothic age, it became popular during the late medieval era and declined after the early Renaissance.
 There are more than a hundred plants represented in the tapestries, scattered across the green backgrounds of the panels, eighty-five of which have been identified by botanists.
 The particular flowers featured in the tapestries reflect the tapestries' major themes.
 In the unicorn series, the hunt takes place within a Hortus conclusus, literally meaning "enclosed garden," which was not only a representation of a secular, physical garden, but a connection with the Annunciation.

 The tapestries were very probably woven in Brussels, which was an important center of the tapestry industry in medieval Europe.
 An example of the remarkable work of the Brussels looms, the tapestries' mixture of silk and metallic thread with wool gave them a fine quality and brilliant color.
 The wool was widely produced in the rural areas around Brussels, and a common primary material in tapestry weaving.
 The silk, however, was costly and hard to obtain, indicating the wealth and social status of the tapestry owner.